 Usually, with food aversion, your child may refuse to eat certain foods due to their sensitivity.
 For whichever reason their senses are being “overloaded” or “disturbed” by a particular type of food, your child might become very selective about which foods they eat.

-While healthcare professionals and researchers still don’t know the real cause behind food aversion– other than its relation to SPD– studies do show that 69 to 95 percent of children with autism are affected by a sensory disorder.
+While healthcare professionals and researchers still don’t know the real cause behind food aversion– other than its relation to SPD– studies do show that 69% to 95% of children with autism are affected by a sensory disorder.

 If your child is experiencing feeding issues or food aversion, they may display the following symptoms: